inveniosoftware/docs-invenio-rdm/docs/operate/customize/file-uploads/upload_limits.md

 ## Invenio Configuration

 `Invenio-Files-REST` provides some [configuration values](https://invenio-files-rest.readthedocs.io/en/latest/configuration.html) that are relevant for limiting file uploads.
-The most relevant ones are `FILES_REST_DEFAULT_MAX_FILE_SIZE` which limits the maximum size for *each* uploaded file (in bytes) and `FILES_REST_DEFAULT_QUOTA_SIZE` which limits the maximum overall size of *all* files uploaded per record (also in bytes).
+The most relevant ones are `RDM_FILES_DEFAULT_MAX_FILE_SIZE` which limits the maximum size for *each* uploaded file (in bytes) and `RDM_FILES_DEFAULT_QUOTA_SIZE` which limits the maximum overall size of *all* files uploaded per record (also in bytes).

-For instance, consider the case that the maximum file size is set to 10GiB, and the default quota is set to 30GiB.
+For instance, consider the case that the maximum file size is set to 10 GiB, and the default quota is set to 30 GiB.
-Then, the user can upload several files with a maximum size of 10GiB each.
+Then, the user can upload several files with a maximum size of 10 GiB each.
-The user could upload 3 files with 10GiB each, or several smaller ones, or anything in between.
+The user could upload 3 files with 10 GiB each, or several smaller ones, or anything in between.
-However, the total size of all files deposited with a single record cannot exceed 30GiB.
+However, the total size of all files deposited with a single record cannot exceed 30 GiB.

 **Note** that the Flask configuration option `MAX_CONTENT_LENGTH` is only applied for multi-part form uploads (e.g. community logos), but not for the files deposited with records.